vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ### Flexible Match {#flexible-match}

-The Flexible Match filter operator in Vantage makes it easier to work with inconsistent tag naming conventions.
-When filtering a Cost Report, users can select the “flexible match” operator to ignore differences in case, whitespace, underscores, and hyphens.
-This enables a single filter to match a wide variety of tag value permutations without needing to create multiple filters or normalize tag values manually.
-You can also exclude Flexible Match strings using the “does not flexible match” operator.
+The Flexible Match filter operator in Vantage helps you work with inconsistent tag naming conventions.
+When filtering a Cost Report, you can select the **flexible match** operator to ignore differences in case, whitespace, underscores, and hyphens.
+This allows a single filter to match many tag value variations—for example, `teamA`, `team_a`, `team-a`, and `Team A`—without creating multiple filters or manually normalizing tags.
+To exclude values, use the **does not flexible match** operator.

 Flexible Matching is especially useful for organizations dealing with non-standardized tagging schemes, as it reduces the time and effort required to create accurate filters.
-This operator is available in all standard filter interfaces on Cost Reports, Segment Reports, and Virtual Tag configurations, and can be used within VQL using the `~*` (Flexible Match) and `!~*` (does not Flexible Match) operators.
+This operator is available in all standard filter interfaces on Cost Reports, Segment Reports, and Virtual Tag configurations, and can be used within [VQL](/vql_cost_report) using the `~*` (Flexible Match) and `!~*` (does not Flexible Match) operators.

-#### Example Usage

-Suppose your organization tags workloads by team, but the tag values vary: one service might use `teamA`, another `team-a`, and a third `Team A`.
-Instead of creating separate filters for each variant, you can now create a single filter in your Cost Report using the `Flexible Match` operator and input `Team A`.
-Vantage will automatically normalize and match all variations, ensuring you capture the full scope of that team’s usage in one go.
-This will also match any future iterations of the `Team A` string your teams may create.

 ### Percent-Based Cost Allocation {#percent-based-cost-allocation}